the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 * **Fast Feedback**.
 In every project that I am part of, I always strive to ensure that everything we do has short feedback cycles.
 This includes our automated tests always running in CI, frequent shoulder checks, frequent kick offs, frequent sign offs, frequent showcases, but most importantly small user stories.
 I also often try to remove the reliance on stand ups, showcases and retrospectives to give feedback.
 These ceremonies are simply placeholders to ensure that _some_ feedback happens, but often there is a much earlier time to do this.
 The faster our feedback, the faster we can react to something that has gone wrong.
 * **Collaboration**.
 Unfortunately, I often find it the role of a QA to gather all stakeholders at a lot of the shoulder checks, kick offs, sign offs or showcases.
 However, each of these steps in a story lifecycle is vitally important to ensure that we all have a shared understanding of what we are building.
-* **Valuable?**.
+* **Understanding Value**.
 Questioning the value of project activities or decisions.
 I often find myself in the position of trying to minimise as much waste as possible so that time can be spent on building more features or performing exploratory testing.

 #### People